contextmap/contextmap/README.md

 - Exchange (org.springframework.amqp.core.Exchange)
 - RabbitTemplate (org.springframework.amqp.rabbit.core.RabbitTemplate)

+Also logback AMQP appenders are scanned and identified as exchanges.

-Queues on which the scanned component subscribes are scanned by finding Spring beans of type Binding (org.springframework.amqp.core.Binding)
+Queues on which a component subscribes are scanned by finding Spring beans of type Binding (org.springframework.amqp.core.Binding)

 ###### ActiveMQ (JMS)